aharonium/opensiddur.org/posts/posts/tkhine-matriarchs-new-moon-elul_(aharon.varady_2016-07-06).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 Accept my cry and my plea.
-I repent for my sins, so that it may come to pass, as it is written, that when one repents, one’s sins will be turned into merits.
-Omeyn.
+I repent for my sins, so that it may come to pass, as it is written, that when one repents, one’s sins will be turned into merits. <em>Omeyn</em>.
 </div></td></tr>